The baby name Saylor blends surname style with all things coastal.

 First: Sailor Moon.

-The manga-anime empire debuted in the 1990s, and it has been wildly popular ever since.
+The manga-anime empire debuted in the 1990s, and has remained popular ever since.

 Sailor Soldiers are schoolgirls charged with saving the world.
 By day, they’re ordinary – even uninspiring – children.
 But transformed into their alter egos, they’re downright heroic.